tictac1213/15-Days-Of-Code-2023/Akshat_Jain.md

   ### Day 2

 [August] [30], 2023

--Today was rakhi celebration will try to give contest
+- Today was rakhi celebration will try to give contest